 CHANNEL24 SPECIAL FEATURE

 On 16 October, Channel24 flew to Hawaii to speak to the director and cast of the much-anticipated war film, Midway.
-Here Bashiera Parker sits down with acclaimed director, Roland Emmerich, who describes the film as a "vivid monument" – a way to ensure the heroes of this story will never be forgotten.
+Here Bashiera Parker sits down with Ed Skrein and Luke Kleintank to talk about the intense responsibility they felt taking on the roles of the fighter pilots who went on to become historical figures, and visiting the South African Winelands.

 Scroll up to see the full interview above.